Advance directive registries: A policy opportunity

 The most critical health care decisions facing patients and families are often made under the most difficult of circumstances—in emergencies, or when patients are not able to speak for themselves.
-When patients are unable to communicate their own wishes for treatment, and have not made them known to family or physicians in advance, it is up to family and physicians to make and carry out medical decisions on their behalf.
+When patients are unable to communicate their own wishes for treatment, and have not made them known to family or physicians in advance with an advance directive, it is up to family and physicians to make and carry out medical decisions on their behalf.
 These decisions may or may not comport with the patient’s own wishes.

 Advance directives offer a solution for these situations by providing family members with a better understanding of the patient’s preferences for treatment—and/or appointing someone familiar with their preferences to make decisions on their behalf.
 But in order for advance directives to be effective, health care providers need to know they exist and have ready access to them.
 One way to accomplish this is through statewide electronic registries of advance directives.